vmware-tanzu/tanzu-cli/docs/dev/centralized_plugin_discovery.md

 or more plugins.
 Using that information, the CLI can either list plugins to the user, or proceed to install plugins.

+### Plugin Inventory Cache

+Pulling the plugin inventory OCI image takes a noticeable amount of time for the CLI.
+Therefore, to keep the CLI quick and responsive, the plugin inventory DB is cached under `$HOME/.cache/tanzu/plugin_inventory/default` and the CLI uses this cache whenever it needs to query the DB.
+This cache has a time-to-live of 30 minutes, which means that a CLI could at most require 30 minutes to become aware of new plugins published to the central repository of plugins.

+If for some reason a user wants to force an immediate refresh of the plugin inventory cache, they can run the `tanzu plugin source init` command.
+To refresh the plugin inventory DB, the CLI first compares the digest of the remote OCI image with the digest stored in the cache; if the digests match, the DB need not be downloaded and is considered to have been refreshed, which resets the TTL.

 ### Plugin Groups

 Plugin groups define a list of plugin/version combinations that are applicable